Q: What is the ‘cubierto’ charge?

 This charge on your bill makes more sense for a restaurant such as La Cabrera, where the cubierto includes a glass of champagne, nice bread and an array of sauces to enjoy with your meal.

 The cubierto goes to the house, not the staff, so you should still leave a tip.
 If you don’t like the cubierto charge look for restaurants that have a sign that says, ‘No se cobra cubierto.’

-Q: How much is it appropriate to tip in a restaurant in Argentina?
+What is an appropriate tip in restaurants in Argentina?

 A: Wait staff in Argentina earn a normal, if low hourly wage, unlike in places such as the U.S. where a waiter’s livelihood depends on tips.